-- 4.4.5.5.
-A student may not receive compensation for work performed as part of an externship course. - 4.4.5.6.
-A student must successfully complete at least one full academic year of study prior to participation in an externship course. - 4.4.5.7.
-A student may not enroll in more than one externship course during a single semester.
+4.4.7 A student may not enroll in more than one externship course during a single semester.
 A student may also not enroll in a clinical course and an externship course during a single semester or in two clinical courses during a single semester.
 These prohibitions do not apply to Summer Externships described in section 4.4.6 to the extent a student is considered enrolled in such an externship during the semester immediately following the summer during which such externship actually occurs.
-These prohibitions may be waived only with both the permission of the dean, which permission may be granted only for extraordinarily compelling reasons, and the permission of the instructors for the two courses at issue. - 4.4.6.
-Summer Externships.
+These prohibitions may be waived only with both the permission of the dean, which permission may be granted only for extraordinarily compelling reasons, and the permission of the instructors for the two courses at issue.

+4.4.5.
+Summer Externships

 One unit of co-curricular academic credit may be awarded for student volunteer legal work of at least four weeks and 160 hours or more of work undertaken during the summer months in a court, governmental agency, nonprofit organization, public law office or in-house corporate counsel office.
 The work must be conducted under faculty supervision, conform to the approved standards of the faculty, and have the advance approval of the dean.
 This one unit of co-curricular credit may count toward graduation requirements as one of the six maximum allowable co-curricular credits, but cannot count toward the minimum hours required during any semester for residency.
+The credit will be reflected on a student's transcript.

+4.4.6.
+Distance Education

-The credit will be reflected on a student's transcript. - 4.4.7.
-Distance Education.
-The faculty may approve for curricular academic credit a course in which students are separated from the faculty member or each other for more than one-third of the instruction and the instruction involves the use of technology to support regular and substantive interaction among students and between students and the faculty member (a "Distance Education" course). - 4.4.7.1.
-A student may not earn more than 15 credit hours toward the J.D. degree in Distance Education courses.
+The faculty may approve for curricular academic credit a course in which students are separated from the faculty member or each other for more than one-third of the instruction and the instruction involves the use of technology to support regular and substantive interaction among students and between students and the faculty member (a "Distance Education" course).

-- 4.4.7.2.
-A student must successfully complete at least one full academic year of study including 28 credit hours toward the J.D. degree prior to participation in a Distance Education course. - 4.5.
-RESIDENCY.
+- 4.4.6.1 A student may not earn more than 15 credit hours toward the J.D. degree in Distance Education courses. - 4.4.6.2 A student must successfully complete at least one full academic year of study including 28 credit hours toward the J.D. degree prior to participation in a Distance Education course.

+4.5 Residency

 Each student shall be required to take at least 14 credit hours in each semester in order to qualify for status as a full-time student, except as otherwise provided in section 4.5.1.
-No student will be permitted to enroll in more than 18 credit hours in a single semester.
+No student will be permitted to enroll in more than 18 credit hours of coursework that applies to the J.D. degree in a single semester.
 No student will be permitted to enroll in more than 16 credit hours at a Notre Dame Law School site in the United States other than the Notre Dame, Indiana campus.

 4.5.1.
-Credit Hours.
+Credit Hours

-- 4.5.1.1.
-Students who earn credits in the Notre Dame London Summer Program may, in subsequent semesters, reduce their total semester hours by the number of London summer credits earned, provided that students take at least 12 credit hours each semester.
-The dean may permit other students to reduce their credit hours in a given semester below 14 credit hours, but only for good cause and under any conditions not below 12 credit hours. - 4.5.1.2.
-Students who are permitted to take fewer than 14 credit hours in a semester pursuant to section 4.5.1.1 will qualify for status as full-time students as long as they take at least 12 credit hours in a semester.
+- 4.5.1.1 Students who earn credits in the Notre Dame London Summer Program may, in subsequent semesters, reduce their total semester hours by the number of London summer credits earned, provided that students take at least 12 credit hours each semester.
+The dean may permit other students to reduce their credit hours in a given semester below 14 credit hours, but only for good cause and under any conditions not below 12 credit hours. - 4.5.1.2 Students who are permitted to take fewer than 14 credit hours in a semester pursuant to section 4.5.1.1 will qualify for status as full-time students as long as they take at least 12 credit hours in a semester.